Get harmful chemicals out of sunscreen

 With so many potential Oxybenzone-free sunscreens available, let's make it the industry standard that the sunscreens we're putting on our body remove this chemical that could harm human beings, and looks like it's harming precious coral reefs.

-Campaigns Lab needs your help with “Get harmful chemicals out of sunscreen”.
-Join Campaigns and 12,424 supporters today.
+Arabella Hubbauer needs your help with “Get harmful chemicals out of sunscreen”.
+Join Arabella and 145,759 supporters today.